-Five Elements Theory (also known as Five Phases Theory) is a framework that’s been used for at least 2400 years in traditional Chinese medicine (TCM) to explain how we’re influenced by the world and weather around us, and how the organs of the body interact with each other.
+Five elements theory (also known as five phases theory) is a framework that’s been used for at least 2400 years in traditional Chinese medicine to explain how we’re influenced by the world and weather around us, and how the organs of the body interact with each other.

 If you’re feeling imbalanced, low in energy, or simply out-of-whack, understanding the elemental influences at play is also a quick way to help you know the kind of imbalances to watch out for, and guide you to simple steps you can take to restore harmony and balance.

-Take our quick quiz to determine your elemental type, then read on to learn more.
+Take our quick quiz to determine your five elements body type according to Chinese medicine, then read on to learn more.

-In the four questions that follow, don’t worry if none of the options is exactly right, just choose the one that fits you the best, and keep a list of your answers (A, B, C, D or E) to refer to later.
+In the four questions that follow, don’t worry if none of the options is exactly right, just tick the one that fits you the best.
+Once you’ve finished the quiz, total up your ticks against the answers (A, B, C, D or E) to refer to later.

 1. Which of these is the best description of your body?

 2. Which of these is the best description of your personality?